- 8 min read

 1. You almost always increase audio speed to fasten the labeling process.

-2. You may want to increase zoom to segment the audio clip more accurately.
+2. You may want to increase zoom to segment the audio file more accurately.

 3. You will probably customize your dashboard, configuring a setup that works optimally for you.